 I love to do project journaling in my bullet journal but if you had a large, ongoing project it might be best to use a separate book for it.
 If you’re a visual person like I am, laying out ideas on paper solidifies a project in a way that no digital project management system can.
 Keep track of to-do lists, deadlines and finances all in one space.
 Leave room for thinking on paper and brainstorming to capture every spark of inspiration.
 I’m currently planning our back yard landscaping so I am journaling ideas and information about the landscaper we’ve chosen, the money matters and budget, plants I am going to research for hardiness and on and on.
 Project journaling and hobby journaling can be fairly similar however projects usually have narrow timelines while hobby journals can stretch on and on.

 Phew!
 You can do a lot with these 10 types of journals to capture ideas, dreams, and goals.
 If you haven’t journaled in a long time I would suggest you take a look at this list and pick one that might make the most sense for your daily life.
 Setting out to do morning pages for example might be a bit much if a 1 line might be an easier way to dip your toe in the pool.
 If you’re an experienced journaler I hope this list gives you some ideas on how to expand your practice.
+If you’re stuck for journaling ideas then maybe try journaling prompts.
 Maybe it’s time to take art out of your bullet journal and give it it’s own space.
-Best of luck with however you journal because I think adding any one of these to your life can make a big impact with little effort.
+Best of luck with however you journal because I think adding any one of these journaling ideas to your life can make a big impact with little effort.